johnh865/americans4representation/src/site/index.md

 The AFR will provide several services for its members.
 It will:

-- **Provide true democratic representation.** Through democratic ownership, AFR members will elect representative leadership - leaders that can be trusted - leaders with a much shorter leash than the politicians in Washington.</li>
+- **Provide true democratic representation.** Through democratic ownership, AFR members will elect representative leadership - leaders that can be trusted - leaders with a much shorter leash than the politicians in Washington.

 - **Become a lobbying firm.** The AFR will fight fire-with-fire and arm Americans with the same tools that special interests have used to corrupt our government.